...Baby One More Time: Background

 The music video was directed by Nigel Dick.
 After being chosen, Dick received criticism from his colleagues about wanting to work with Spears.
 He responded saying, "It's a great song.
 I don't know anything about Britney.
 I never watched The Mickey Mouse Club.
 She seems like a great kid and she's very enthusiastic, but I just love the song.
 It's just a great song".
 The video's original setup was very different from what eventually became the final product.
 The plan was to have the video in a cartoon-like environment, a likely attempt to attract an audience of younger children.
 Spears was unhappy with this, and argued that she wanted her video to reflect the lives of her fans and wanted to set the video in a school.
 Spears pitched this idea to Dick, and explained she wanted the video to have dance scenes.
-The original setting was scrapped and replaced with Spears's concept.
+The original setting was scrapped and replaced with Spears' concept.
 Dick's first idea for the wardrobe was jeans and a T-shirt, but during the wardrobe fitting Spears asked for a schoolgirl outfit.
 Dick said that "Every piece of wardrobe in the video came from Kmart, and I was told at the time not one piece of clothing in the video cost more than $17.
 On that level, it's real.
 That probably, in retrospect, is a part of its charm."
-The knotted shirt was Spears' idea, she recollects saying, "The outfits looked kind of dorky, so I was like, 'Let's tie up our shirts and be cute'".
+The knotted shirt was Spears' idea, she recollects, saying, "The outfits looked kind of dorky, so I was like, 'Let's tie up our shirts and be cute'".
 About the experience of shooting her first music video, Spears said, "It was a wonderful experience.
 All these people there, working for you.
 I had my own trailer.
 It was an amazing experience".
 The music video was shot on August 7 and 8, 1998, at Venice High School, the same school used to shoot the 1978 film Grease.
 The video premiered on MTV and other video stations on November 26, 1998.

 Synopsis

 The video begins with Spears appearing bored in class at high school.
-Her assistant Felicia Culotta played the role of Spears's teacher.
+Her assistant Felicia Culotta played the role of Spears' teacher.
 When the bell rings, Spears runs out into the hall and begins a choreographed dance in the corridor.
 After this, Spears is outside, now adorned in a pink athletic outfit, and seen in a car.
 Along with a couple of other students, she performs a number of gymnastic moves before heading back inside.
 She is then sitting on the bleachers in the gymnasium watching a basketball game, and she dances in the gymnasium.
 Her love interest is revealed sitting close to her, played by her real-life cousin Chad.